The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Critical Impact

-Unauthenticated attackers can bypass authentication and execute arbitrary code on TeamCity servers, potentially compromising entire software development and deployment pipelines.
+Unauthenticated network attackers can bypass authentication on TeamCity servers and execute arbitrary code, compromising CI/CD pipelines and software supply chains.

 Affected Products